documatt/restructuredtext-reference/README.rst

 About
 *****

-|project| is a showcase of `Sphinx <https://www.sphinx-doc.org/>`_ documentation project possibilities.
+|project| is a showcase of `Sphinx <https://www.sphinx-doc.org/>`_ documentation projects possibilities.
 It demonstrates almost all standard reStructuredText syntax with Sphinx additions.

 |project| is useful if you are creating a `custom Sphinx HTML theme <https://techwriter.documatt.com/sphinx-theming/index.html>`_ and want to be sure your theme style doesn't forgot to style some part of Sphinx generated HTML.

-.. tip:: Checkout also my `Sphinx Themes Collection <https://documatt.gitlab.io/sphinx-themes/>`_ suitable both for documentation and prose.
+.. tip:: You can read about my other Sphinx documentation tools and tech writing tips, tricks, and insights at `Tech writer at work <https://techwriter.documatt.com>`_ blog.

 *********
 Impressum